smart-core-os/sc-api/docs/src/guide/README.md

 ## Traits

 The primary organisational unit of the Smart Core API is the [Trait](traits.md).
 It describes a set of resources and actions that can be applied to a named device, space, or node.
-Traits can be combined, that is to say a device can both emit light and sense occupancy, it can implement both the `Light` and `OccupancySensor` traits.
+Traits can be combined, for example a device that can both emit light and sense occupancy, can implement both the `Light` and `OccupancySensor` traits.

 The `smartcore.traits.OnOff` trait API that we used in the [Getting Started](#getting-started) example is defined as the Protobuf service